 When New Product Blueprinting users have experimented with Design Thinking, they have enjoyed its refreshing customer-empathetic mindset… and the fact that the two methodologies can complement each other.
 It is seen as a “good thing” that they do not completely overlap.

 New Product Blueprinting ends with a business case which, if approved, allows the team to proceed into the solutions-focused development stage.
-Design thinking continues on, providing methods for developing potential solutions.
+Design thinking continues, providing methods for developing potential solutions.
 Some solutions-based brainstorming is included in New Product Blueprinting (Step 6: Technical Brainstorming), but the goal here is merely to identify technical avenues—not solutions—that would be pursued post-Blueprinting if the business case is approved.

 Design Thinking also includes approaches for testing the new product design.
 These include rapid prototyping and user-experience modeling.
 In some cases, trade-off analysis can also be useful to test multiple design options.

 Finally, Design Thinking includes many methodologies for understanding the customer’s world.
 In most cases, these were designed for consumer applications, and Blueprinting users report some are difficult to use “as is” for B2B customers.
 Still—depending on the nature of your B2B market—you may find helpful tools or “inspiration” for new approaches you can use to supplement Blueprinting methods.
+B2B design thinking brings a freshness to both methods.

 This means that the outcome you uncovered in Discovery interviews (Step 2) will be rated for customer eagerness in Preference interviews (Step 3), compared to competitive offerings in side-by-side testing (Step 4), and so on.
 Could users develop this linkage on their own?
 Sure.
 Should you count on this happening for employees with busy “day jobs” across your entire organization?
 Probably not.